Kamil Ellis: Career

+Ellis appeared as a police officer alongside Jamie Dornan and Danielle Macdonald in the limited series, The Tourist in 2022.

+At the age of 21, Ellis played the role of a year 12 student in the 2022 high school drama series More Than This.

+Awards and nominations

 Together with the Ensemble Offspring he was nominated for the 2019 ARIA Award for Best Children's Album for Classic Kids: Music For The Dreaming.
-Ellis appeared as a police officer alongside Jamie Dornan and Danielle Macdonald in the limited series, The Tourist in 2022.